-John Henry “Doc” Holliday, a dentist with a reputation as a gambler and gunfighter, lived in Leadville from 1883 to 1887.
+John Henry “Doc” Holliday (at left), a dentist with a reputation as a gambler and gunfighter, lived in Leadville from 1883 to 1887.
 His Leadville stay is one of the most infamous.
 It was marked by ill health, tuberculosis, and drinking.
 He is said to have been a patron of what is now the Silver Dollar Saloon.

 Conflicting accounts of his story abound, but the records indicate that he shot and wounded Bill Allen in August 1884.
 Supposedly penniless, he was nonetheless released on a total bail of $8,000, which was raised by his wealthy friends, and in March 1885, he was acquitted and released.
 Allen was the last man on record shot by Holliday.